 Another obvious way to identify modern dolls… look at the foot.
 The modern ones have the signature embossed in it.

 Did you have a Monchhichi??

-Since 2016 was the Year of the Monkey, I wonder if they will be making a huge comeback?
+I wonder if they will be making a huge comeback?

 Don’t forget to dress your Monchhichi!

 Oh, how I remember this Commercial…I will have the song stuck in my head all day…

 Today, over 40 years after they were introduced in Germany, Monchhichi’s are still popular among collectors and fans in Germany.
 (My cousin still has one in her car).
 Fansites are devoted to Collecting Monchhichis, Customized Monchhichis, Monchhichi Artwork, and even designer Monchhichis!